 If you're looking for massage near me and would like more information about remedial massage then you've come to the right place.
-Unfortunately, massage in Preston is often administered by untrained therapists who take risks and make mistakes.
-Remedial Massage by Billy provides massage in Preston with effective techniques that keep clients safe always.
-It's important that the people looking for remedial massage Preston make informed decisions about their massage therapist before they book a massage.
-Remedial massage therapy has several key health benefits that may be of help to you and your presentation.
+Remedial Massage by Billy provides remedial massage in Preston with safe and effective techniques that keep clients safe.
+Remedial massage therapy has several key health benefits that may be of help to you and your pain or presentation.
 Preston massage therapists range in skill level and experience.
 You can be rest assured that Billy Gilhooley is a highly skilled and experienced Preston massage therapist who takes your safety seriously.
 Billy's knowledge of human anatomy and physiology sets him apart from other massage therapists in Preston.
 Billy massages Preston residents and you can see what they have to say about their experience here.
 Massage HICAPS claims are available on the spot.
 Book a massage with Billy Gilhooley here.

 What is Remedial Massage?

 Remedial massage is a safe and effective form of manual therapy that involves several specialised hands-on techniques including myofascial release, trigger point therapy and deep tissue massage.
 Remedial massage aims to treat skeletal muscles that present as damaged, knotted, tense or immobile.
 Remedial massage therapy is useful for several common problems affecting muscles, tendons, ligaments and bones along with many other health problems.

 Remedial massage is used to provide relief for people experiencing pain, such as back pain and headaches.
 It does this by locating and repairing damaged areas of the body to alter the body’s own healing processes.
 Remedial massage can involve pressure that is strong and deep or gentle and superficial depending on presentation and personal tolerances.